jetperch/pyjoulescope_ui/features_future.md

     This approach may also enable external triggers.
 *   Add integration with hardware trace.
 Ideally, display a heat-map of energy usage and allow navigation by code module, function and line.
+*   Integrate with external low-data-rate sensors, especially temperature sensors.
+When enabled, can display in both multimeter view and oscilloscope view.
+Save/load sensor data to/from jls files.

 ### Other